Jun Mao of the Perelman School of Medicine is highlighted for leading research on high-dose capsules of chamomile.

 Perelman School of Medicine

-Daniel Rader of the School of Medicine comments on what helps prevent heart disease.
+Daniel Rader of the Perelman School of Medicine comments on patients who develop heart disease at a young age.

 PHILADELPHIA — Nearly 100 years after a British neurologist first mapped the blind spots caused by missile wounds to the brains of soldiers, Perelman School of Medicine researchers at the University of Pennsylvania have perfected his map using modern-day technology.
 Their results create a map of vision in the brain based upon an individual's brain structure, even for people who cannot see.